Sally set to become hurricane and threaten U.S. Gulf Coast

 “If this one hits the coast as a Cat 2, I’m thinking we’re gonna have at least six to seven feet of water where we’re standing at,” Chauvin said.
 “So, yeah, we’re definitely not going to stay.”

-The system was moving west-northwest at 9 mph (15 kph) on Sunday evening.
-It was centered 165 miles (265 kilometers) south of Panama City, Florida, and 195 miles (315 kilometers) east-southeast of the mouth of the Mississippi River.
+The system was moving northwest at 8 mph (13 kph) on Sunday night.
+It was centered 140 miles (225 kilometers) south-southwest of Panama City, Florida, and 185 miles (300 kilometers) east-southeast of the mouth of the Mississippi River.
 On Sunday, Florida’s Gulf Coast was battered with windy, wet weather.

 Pensacola, on Florida’s Panhandle, was bracing for 10 to 15 inches (25 to 38 centimeters) of rain.